 Following Mr Bollinger's idea, prices are high when near the upper deviation line, and low at the lower deviation line.

-A precise estimation of the spot Forex market volume is impossible in contrast to stocks, Forex futures, and commodities.
-The problem is that a single clearing location to recalculate volumes does not exist because Forex spot is traded over-the-counter (OTC).
+A precise estimation of the spot market volume is impossible in contrast to stocks, futures, and commodities.
+The problem is that a single clearing location to recalculate volumes does not exist because spot is traded over-the-counter (OTC).
 The trading volume available at a certain platform depends on the broker's own data stream.
 Those numbers bear no relation to the total worldwide trading volume.
 Nevertheless, some traders still use volume indicators in trading and some even benefit on it.

 Measures increase/decrease in the volume of a traded instrument in relation to its price.